Updated Oct 20, 2021 | Published Mar 11, 2020 • 9 min read

-- By a statement credit to pay for eligible travel purchases within the past 180 days
+Statement credits to pay for eligible travel, restaurant, and gas purchases within the past 180 days

-Pay With Miles at select merchants like Amazon.com (an option will automatically appear where eligible)
+Pay With Miles at select merchants like Amazon.com

 The simplest method would be to designate a bank account, and have the rewards redeemed directly into it on a periodic basis.
 This is a nice feature to have on a travel credit card, because it means you can access your rewards even if you don’t happen to have any travel expenses in a given year.

-You can also redeem your miles for statement credits to pay for past travel purchases, which will reduce the balance of your account.
-To do so, log in to your account, click “Redeem Miles,” then click “Travel Credit,” and then select the travel purchases you want to pay for.
+You can also redeem your miles for statement credits to pay for past travel, restaurant, and gas purchases, which will reduce the balance of your account.

 Eligible travel purchases include: